dbatten5/phylm/README.md

 # PhYlm

-Film data aggregration
+Film data aggregation.

 ## Motivation

-When deciding which film to watch next, it can be helpful to have a spreadsheet of data handy to aid your decision.
-For example, the genre, the cast, the Metacritic score and, perhaps most importantly, the runtime.
-This package receives a csv of movie titles and returns a spreadsheet of useful information.
+When deciding which film to watch next, it can be helpful to have some key datapoints at your fingertips, for example, the genre, the cast, the Metacritic score and, perhaps most importantly, the runtime.
+This package provides a `Movie` class to gather information from various sources for a given film.

 ## Installation